itsmekartikgupta/Drone-Delivery-System/README.md

-##Drone Delivery Systems - Real-Time Gesture or Action Recognition
+# Drone Delivery Systems - Real-Time Gesture or Action Recognition
 This repository contains the code for the Summer Research Project on "Drone Delivery Systems" related to Real-Time Gesture or Action Recognition.

-#Overview
+## Overview
 The goal of this project is to recognize and classify gestures or actions in real-time using a deep learning model.
 The project involves the following tasks:

-Collecting input frames: The system takes several frames as input, where each frame is a video consisting of 30 frames.
+### Collecting input frames:
+The system takes several frames as input, where each frame is a video consisting of 30 frames.
 Each frame is converted into an array of 1662 values, representing the key points of the gestures or actions (i.e., drone left, drone right, drone stable).

+### Data collection:
-Data collection: Mediapipe Holistics is used to collect the 1662 key points from the input frames.
+Mediapipe Holistics is used to collect the 1662 key points from the input frames.
 These key points are then saved as NumPy arrays for further processing.

+### Model development:
-Model development: TensorFlow is used to build an LSTM (Long Short-Term Memory) model.
+TensorFlow is used to build an LSTM (Long Short-Term Memory) model.

 LSTM is chosen over CNN (Convolutional Neural Network) due to the following advantages:

-Smaller dataset requirement
+-Smaller dataset requirement
-Significantly fewer parameters (0.5 Million compared to 30 Million in CNN) Faster predictions
+-Significantly fewer parameters (0.5 Million compared to 30 Million in CNN) -Faster predictions
 Real-time prediction: OpenCV is utilized to make predictions in real-time.
 The trained LSTM model is used to classify the gestures or actions captured from the live video feed.

-#Accuracy and improvement: The model achieved a testing accuracy of 80%, with potential for further improvement up to 90%.
+## Accuracy and improvement: The model achieved a testing accuracy of more than 80%, with potential for further improvement up to 90%.

-#Getting Started
+## Getting Started
 To run the code and reproduce the results, follow these steps:

 Clone the repository: git clone https://github.com/[your-username]/drone-gesture-recognition.git